molecula/documentation/README.md

 ## Checking For Broken Links

+There are two methods, and in both cases you're looking for broken **internal** links.

+## python script

 Anytime you modify links, change page names, or change the nav file, please run the `dead_link_seeker.py` script.
 This script will crawl through all of the pages it finds off of the URL you pass, collect any URLs it sees, and call them to ensure proper health responses are returned.
 This should be run with python 3.6+ and uses packages that generally come installed (urllib,collections,HTMLParser), but you may have to install them conda/pip/etc. This can be run on your local build:

 ```python